lindsaygelle/slice/README.md

 That's it!
 You're ready to use the slice package to simplify your slice operations in Go.
 Explore the package documentation for a complete list of available methods and advanced usage patterns.

-## Snippets
+## Slices

-Each Slice interface is designed to handle a specific Go primitive type.
-You can easily create, manipulate, and check bounds on these slices.
+Each slice is designed to handle a specific Go type.
+You can easily create, manipulate, and check bounds on these slices through the provided methods.

 ```Go
 package main